The impact of our peculiar motion on primordial non-Gaussianity measurements using the LIGER4GAL framework: High-Res Mocks

 where the subscripts $g$ \& $h$ denote the galaxies and halos, respectively.
 In particular, since this correction is purely radial, the observed galaxy angular positions in the sky $\bs{n}_{\mathrm{g,s}}$ can be obtained before the shift is applied, i.e.,

 Similarly, for the satellite galaxy magnification, we implement the correction

 In deriving Eqs.~\eqref{v_shift_gal} and ~\eqref{v_mag_gal}, we assume that the potential-related terms are the same for all members of a given halo.
 We then account for the velocity terms by removing only the halo peculiar velocity contributions from Eqs.~\eqref{eq:shift_lig} and~\eqref{v_mag_gal}, to then re-add them with the velocity and line of sight of the member galaxy.
-We show a schematic of this procedure in Figure (\ref{fig:Liger_scheme}).
+We show a schematic of this procedure in Fig. ~\ref{fig:Liger_scheme}.
 Since in this work we do not probe scales smaller than $\approx 40\,\mathrm{Mpc}/h$, and the maximum virial radius of haloes appearing in the simulation is $\approx 2.5\, \mathrm{Mpc}/h$, this is an appropriate approximation.
+We note that studies targeting local relativistic effects, such as the gravitational redshift \citep[see, e.g.,][]{Euclid:2024azy}, require more sophisticated modelling of the local gravitational potential terms associated with the galaxies, explicitly accounting for the internal halo density profile.
+However, such corrections are not essential for the present work, which focuses on large-scale clustering statistics through power-spectrum multipoles, whereas gravitational redshift was found to give a significant contribution at scales around $10\,\mathrm{Mpc}/h$ \citep[][]{Euclid:2024azy, Alam:2017izi}.
+We show in appendix \ref{gal_approx} a derivation to further support the approximation.

 We incorporate magnification bias through a weighting scheme applied to all galaxies \citep[][]{hadzhiyska2023syntheticlightconecatalogues}. \footnote{Another possible approach is to explicitly sample galaxy luminosities \citep[e.g., through subhalo abundance matching techniques,][]{2004ApJ...609...35K}, compute the magnified flux, and then apply a flux cut.
 For a simple flux-limited selection, both approaches yield the same effect on clustering statistics.
 The more detailed approach becomes relevant only for complex selection functions.} Specifically, for a given population with magnification bias $\mathcal{Q}$, each galaxy is assigned a weight